 A work breakdown structure is a scope management process that is entirely deliverable-oriented.
 It is based on an order of tasks that must be completed to eventually arrive at the final product.
 The work breakdown structure aims to keep all project members on task and clearly focused on the purpose of the project.
 It accomplishes this through a clearly and concisely written statement of work, followed by a dissection of the work required.

 A work breakdown structure is created at the beginning of the project’s conception and determines each deliverable and their respective timeline before any work begins.
 A WBS approach helps further identify individual tasks among those deliverables, which can be completed regardless of the completion of other tasks.
 This way your project avoids succumbing to bottlenecks that occur when item B can’t happen until item A is done.
-If your team has done an effective job at breaking out the tasks, then the sum of these tasks is what eventually encompasses the complete scope of work.
+If your team has done an effective tasks breakdown job, then the sum of these tasks is what eventually encompasses the complete scope of work.

 Components of a Work Breakdown Structure